 As for smartphones - Huawei, Oppo and Xiaomi are expected to launch 5G-ready handsets this year.
 Our colleagues on Tech Advisor have a guide to the 5G phones coming in 2019.

 No existing iPhones will be able to use the 5G network.
 In fact, it looks like even the 2019 iPhone won't be able to use the 5G network.

-However the iPhone XS and XS Max offer Gigabit LTE.
-If your carrier supports Gigabit LTE you could take advantage a faster connection and your phone should be better able to find and maintain the connection when the signal is weak.
+However, the iPhone XS and XS Max offer Gigabit LTE.
+If your carrier supports Gigabit LTE you could take advantage of a faster connection and your phone should be better able to find and maintain the connection when the signal is weak.